-High volatility means you can easily buy and sell ETFs any time throughout the trading day.
-For those of you who’ve traded individual stocks, likely found themselves stuck in a situation where you can’t unload shares due to low volatility.
+High volatility means you can easily buy and sell ETFs anytime throughout the trading day.
+Those of you who’ve traded individual stocks likely found themselves stuck in a situation where you can’t unload shares due to low volatility.

 Fortunately, with the right ETF, you won’t be in this situation.
-If you want to discuss ETFs with a community, check out our trade room.
+Check out our trade room if you want to discuss ETFs with a community.

 Tips on Day Trading ETFs

 Trade The SPY ETF.
 The most trusted ETF is the SPY ETF.
 It ranks for the largest AUM, has the most substantial trading volume, and tracks the performance of the most popular stock index in the world, the S&P 500.